 Maybe you’re not sure where to start.
 Thankfully, we’re here to help.
 Here are three high-value, rental-friendly upgrades for your rental home.

-You can make your rental property more attractive to tenants, command higher rents, and get more money for your property when you go to sell, all in one fell swoop.
+You can make your rental property more attractive to residents, command higher rents, and get more money for your property when you go to sell, all in one fell swoop.
 Here are the three best value upgrades for your rental property.

 One of the easiest ways to add value to your home is to replace key portions of the house.
 Replacement projects don’t have to be anything significant.
-Simply replacing doors, windows, siding, and fixtures can make your home look brand-new and more appealing to a potential tenant or a buyer.
+Simply replacing doors, windows, siding, and fixtures can make your home look brand-new and more appealing to a potential resident or a buyer.

 Finding energy-efficient versions of doors and windows or more durable siding that also looks attractive makes replacement projects especially more appealing to the market.
 New siding, in particular, can pay off; on average, homeowners recouped 92.8 percent of the cost, according to one study.